Taste-Elixir/guides/guides/introduction/overview.md

 ## Try Elixir

 [Try Elixir course](http://try-elixir.herokuapp.com).
-This is meant to be an introduction to Elixir, to get familiar with basic concepts.
-Data is deleted after 5 minutes of idle and many Elixir modules are restricted for security reasons.
+This is meant as an introduction to Elixir by getting familiar with basic concepts.
+Data is deleted after 5 minutes of being idle and many Elixir modules are restricted due to security reasons.

 ## Elixir Cheat-Sheet

-A collection of basic Elixir statements, data types, etc. to have them right in the range of your hand.
+A collection of basic Elixir statements, data types etc. to always have them at your fingertips.

 - https://devhints.io/elixir
 - https://learnxinyminutes.com/docs/elixir/